The Corsham School

 The Corsham School is a large secondary school, with a sixth form, in Corsham, Wiltshire, England.
-The school has academy status, and as of January 2022 has 1,129 pupils enrolled.
+The school has academy status, and as of January 2025 has 1,361 pupils enrolled.

 Catchment

 Students attend from the market town of Corsham and nearby villages such as Colerne, Neston, Box, Lacock, Shaw and Batheaston; and from more distant places such as the towns of Chippenham and Melksham and the city of Bath.

 Layout

 The school has five main blocks.
-It also contains a couple of small buildings.
 It has two playgrounds and a large field which are used at break time and lunchtime and also for PE lessons.
-The school also makes use of the facilities of the nearby Springfield Centre including the astroturf pitch, indoor pitch and swimming pool for PE lessons.
+The school also makes use of the nearby Springfield Community Centre, with its pitches and swimming pool, for PE lessons.